"I thought we must keep our culture alive."

-DESIblitz is proud to zoom its spotlight onto Founder and Managing Director of Oriental Star Agencies, Muhammad Ayub.
+DESIblitz is proud to zoom its spotlight onto founder and managing director of Oriental Star Agencies, Muhammad Ayub.

 Mr Ayub can be credited as the pioneer behind introducing Punjabi and Qawwali music on record for the first time in the UK.

-The Oriental Star Agencies label is associated with some of the biggest and memorable hits produced in the UK.
+The Oriental Star Agencies label is associated with some of the biggest and most memorable hits produced in the UK.
 The label is responsible for giving many UK artists and musicians the chance to establish their musical careers and exposing talent from abroad to UK audiences.

-Mr Ayub is a true inspiration of a man who got the balance right between business and artist promotion.
+Muhammad Ayub is a true inspiration of a man who got the balance right between business and artist promotion.

 Initially, Ayub owned a music store selling popular Asian tracks.
 His business was the first to import Asian music from India and Pakistan and distribute it all over the UK.